Case Study: Best Reception Offers Virtual Reception Service

 New Call Recorder Identifies Agents by Voice

-VirtualLogger AgentPrescience™ uses speaker recognition technology to identify agents on recordings.
+VirtualLogger AgentPrescience™ uses speech recognition technology to identify agents on recordings.
 This new, patent-pending approach streamlines the installation process.
 For on-site installations, the recorder is shipped to the call center and plugged into the phone lines, using a simple T-splitter and a LAN connection for Internet access.
 Each agent records his or her own voice.
 Once all agent voices are registered, the installation is complete and the system is ready.
 A forty-eight-agent recording setup starts at $3,120 and includes all hardware and software.
 To find out more, call 866-864-5376 or email email@example.com.